 Everett’s room, which is much neater and cleaner than the others in the house and matches his buttoned-up personality.

-1/12 UPDATE: Another reader tells me, “The exterior home is actually in Riverside, CT (postal district in Greenwich) on Riverside Ave at Club Rd on the southwest corner of the intersection – and the snow was real.
+A reader tells me, “The real house they used for the exteriors is in Riverside, CT (postal district in Greenwich) on Riverside Ave at Club Rd on the southwest corner of the intersection.
+And the snow was real.
 They didn’t need the snow machines the crew had brought in!”
 Thanks, Kathy!